TencentAILabHealthcare/scPROTEIN/README.md

 scPROTEIN (**s**ingle-**c**ell **PROT**eomics **E**mbedd**IN**g) is a deep contrastive learning framework for single-cell proteomics embedding.

-The advance of single-cell proteomics sequencing technology sheds light on the research in revealing the protein-protein interactions, the post-translational modifications, and the proteoform dynamics of proteins in a cell.
-However, the uncertainty estimation for peptide quantification, data missingness, severe batch effects and high noise hinder the analysis of single-cell proteomic data.
-It is important to solve this set of tangled problems together, which existing methods tailored for single-cell transcriptome cannot fully address.
-Here, we proposed a novel versatile framework scPROTEIN, composed of peptide uncertainty estimation based on a multi-task heteroscedastic regression model and cell embedding learning based on graph contrastive learning designed for single-cell proteomic data analysis. scPROTEIN estimated the uncertainty of peptide quantification, denoised the protein data, removed batch effects and encoded single-cell proteomic-specific embeddings in a unified framework.
-We demonstrate that our method is efficient for cell clustering, batch correction, cell-type annotation and clinical analysis.
-Furthermore, our method can also be plugged into single-cell resolved spatial proteomic data, laying the foundation for encoding spatial proteomic data for tumor microenvironment analysis.
+The advance of single-cell proteomics sequencing technology sheds light on the research in revealing the protein-protein interactions, posttranslational modifications, and proteoform dynamics of proteins in a cell.
+However, the uncertainty estimation for peptide quantification, data missingness, batch effects and high noise hinder the analysis of single-cell proteomic data.
+It is important to solve this set of tangled problems together, but the existing methods tailored for single-cell transcriptomes cannot fully address this task.
+Here, we proposed a novel versatile framework designed for single-cell proteomics data analysis called scPROTEIN, which consists of peptide uncertainty estimation based on a multi-task heteroscedastic regression model and cell embedding learning based on graph contrastive learning. scPROTEIN can estimate the uncertainty of peptide quantification, denoise protein data, remove batch effects and encode single-cell proteomic-specific embeddings in a unified framework.
+We demonstrate that our method is efficient for cell clustering, batch correction, cell type annotation and clinical analysis.
+Furthermore, our method can be plugged into single-cell resolved spatial proteomic data, laying the foundation for encoding spatial proteomic data for tumor microenvironment analysis.

 For more information, please refer to [https://www.biorxiv.org/content/10.1101/2022.12.14.520366v1](https://www.biorxiv.org/content/10.1101/2022.12.14.520366v1)